Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/CNN - Convolutional Neural Networks/Readme.md

         next(model.parameters()).is_cuda #True

         # set pin_memory=True to speed up the transfer of data from CPU to GPU while defining data loaders

+        # Inorder to run things in GPU:
+        # 1. When creating a tensor, make sure you call cuda() on it
+        # 2. When creating a model, make sure you call cuda() on it
+        # 3. When creating a DataLoader, make sure you set pin_memory=True
         ```